NEW YORK, Aug. 03, 2017 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq:NDAQ) today reported monthly volumes for July 2017, on its investor relations website.

 A data sheet showing the monthly volumes and quarterly capture rates can be found at: http://ir.nasdaq.com/monthly-reporting/.

-Nasdaq (Nasdaq:NDAQ) is a leading provider of trading, clearing, exchange technology, listing, information and public company services across six continents.
+Nasdaq (Nasdaq:NDAQ) is a leading global provider of trading, clearing, exchange technology, listing, information and public company services.
 Through its diverse portfolio of solutions, Nasdaq enables customers to plan, optimize and execute their business vision with confidence, using proven technologies that provide transparency and insight for navigating today's global capital markets.
-As the creator of the world's first electronic stock market, its technology powers more than 70 marketplaces in 50 countries, and 1 in 10 of the world's securities transactions.
-Nasdaq is home to more than 3,700 listed companies with a market value of $9.3 trillion and over 18,000 corporate clients.
-To learn more, visit: nasdaq.com/ambition or business.nasdaq.com.
+As the creator of the world's first electronic stock market, its technology powers more than 90 marketplaces in 50 countries, and 1 in 10 of the world's securities transactions.
+Nasdaq is home to approximately 3,900 total listings with a market value of approximately $12 trillion.
+To learn more, visit: http://business.nasdaq.com.

 Cautionary Note Regarding Forward-Looking Statements